ArthiaCarnation/ArthiaCarnation/README.md

-guys please gimme ideas before i go insane, this is her fifth redesign and i cant make up my mind🙏🙏 mind her body or blur features cause i adjust a lot to make it right and probly will adjust more GIMMEE IDEASS HUHUHU whisp on me on pt
+guys please gimme ideas before i go insane, this is her fifth redesign and i cant make up my mind🙏🙏 mind her body or blur features cause i adjust a lot to make it right and probly will adjust more GIMMEE IDEASS HUHUHU whisp on me on pt or chat me on disc ventireelwife
+🙏